SivaPrasanthSivakumar/React-Based-Apartment-Finder-App/README.md

 - Contribute new apartment listings.
 - Responsive design for mobile and desktop users.
 - User authentication with login and signup functionality.
+- Optimized performance with caching for faster responses.

 ## Prerequisites